My soul, wait thou only upon God; for my expectation is from him.

 Numbers 23:19, God is not a man, that he should lie; neither the son of man, that he should repent: hath he said, and shall he not do it? or hath he spoken, and shall he not make it good?

-NURTURING NUGGETS BLOG IS AN EXTEBSION OF CATHY HARRIS MINISTRIES.
-VISIT OUR WEBSITE @ www.detoxifyingthesoul.com
+NURTURING NUGGETS IS AN EXTENSION OF CATHY HARRIS MINISTRIES.
+VISIT OUR WEBSITES @ www.detoxifyingthesoul.com and www.beyondyourweight.com